0xF4D3C0D3/0xF4D3C0D3.github.io/_posts/2019/2019-06-09-GFG-Algorithms-01.md

             return -1

     middle = iterable[len_ // 2]
-    if middle == x:  # If it matches with the middle, return the index of the middle return len_ // 2
+    if middle == x:  # if it matches with the middle, return the index of the middle return len_ // 2
-    elif x < middle:  # Or if it is lower than the target x, call this function with the lower half recursively. return search_binary(iterable[:len_ // 2], x)
+    elif x < middle:  # or if it is lower than the target x, call this function with the lower half recursively. return search_binary(iterable[:len_ // 2], x)
-    else:  # Else call this function with the upper half recursively and
+    else:  # else call this function with the upper half recursively and
            # if its result is lower than 0, return -1.
 Otherwise return 1 + index of middle + its result
         upper_idx = search_binary(iterable[(len_ // 2) + 1:], x)
         if upper_idx < 0: